Price: $829 unlocked; $799 on contract

 Weight: 5.78 ounces

-The iPhone 12 is the best iPhone for most people and one of the best phones you can buy period.
-It has an attractive design, a straightforward and complete approach to 5G, good cameras and better performance than any Android phone.
+While there are four models in Apple's lineup, the iPhone 12 is the best iPhone for most people and one of the best phones you can buy period.
+It has an attractive design, full 5G connectivity, good cameras and better performance than any Android phone.

 The iPhone 12 isn’t perfect, though.
-A low amount of base storage and the lack of a charger included in box means this iPhone isn’t as inexpensive as it may initially seem.
-Additionally, some of the best features coming out of the Android realm, like the super-sharp digital zoom and fast-refresh rate displays of the Samsung Galaxy S21, are missing in action here.
+A low amount of base storage and the lack of a charger included in box means this iPhone isn’t as affordable as it initially seems.
+Additionally, some of the best features in the Android realm, like the powerful digital zoom and fast-refresh rate displays of the Samsung Galaxy S21, are missing in action here.

 The iPhone 12 mini is worth a look if you want something cheaper and smaller, and the iPhone 12 Pro series is better if you want a telephoto zoom.
-Nevertheless, as our iPhone 12 review shows, Apple’s relatively-affordable premium handset is fantastic all around.
+But as our iPhone 12 review shows, Apple’s standard iPhone 12 is fantastic all around.

 You'll find the iPhone 12 at the major wireless carriers as well as at discount providers like Metro by T-Mobile and Visible.
 Xfinity Mobile sells the phone, too, as do retailers like Best Buy and Amazon.